haechan01/task-planner/README.md

+# Task planner
-# I created task planners that takes tasks as input and returns a list of tasks in order to be completed based on their priority value.
+I created task planners that takes tasks as input and returns a list of tasks in order to be completed based on their priority value.
 I store information using Class Task, which allows creating attributes about the sub-tasks.
 The attributes include task ID, task descriptions, duration in minutes, dependencies, and strict starting time.
 Dependencies refer to the tasks that need to be done before executing a task.
 Strict starting time exists when a task has to start at the time.